freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-css/change-a-variable-for-a-specific-area.md

 );
 ```

-The `peguin` class should not contain the `background-color` property
+The `penguin` class should not contain the `background-color` property

 ```js
 assert(